adhamghazali/Imageclassifier-/README.md

 -liblinear
 -PIL

-This program trains a logisitic regression classifer to differentiate between image.
+This program trains a logisitic regression classifer to differentiate between images.
 Simply put your data in the data/train direrector as specified and run python training:.py